German model: Future of the German model

 Much of the political discourse regarding reforms in recent years revolved around the question of how to modify the German model (and the political conditions forming its framework) to sustain it in a globalised economy.
 Ex-Chancellor Gerhard Schröder's reforms, called "Agenda 2010", made some steps towards such a goal, but also brought with them much controversy.
 Nonetheless, after years of 'painful' reforms, the German economy seems to have got back on track.

 The wage share, however, measured as compensation of employees as percentage of gross national income, was declining in Germany since the 1980s.

 Unemployment has fallen below 10% (according to national definition) for the first time in years and economic growth reached 2.7% in 2006.

 In June 2016, the unemployment rate was reported as 5.9% by the German Federal Employment Agency (Bundesagentur für Arbeit).

-Whether this is an ongoing development is however a matter of continuing debate, as are further reforms.
+The unemployment rate was reported for August 2025 as a percentage of the civilian labour force for Germany as a whole 6.4%.
+It ranged between 4.2% in Bavaria and 11.8% in the state of Bremen.